wharfkit/website/src/lib/docs/SessionKit/TransactPlugin.md

 # TransactPlugin

-The `TransactPlugin` is a type of plugin for the [SessionKit](/docs/sessionkit/session-kit-factory) that allows custom logic to be performed while a transaction is being processed in a [Transact](/docs/sessionkit/transact) call.
+The `TransactPlugin` is a type of plugin for the [Session Kit](/docs/sessionkit) that allows custom logic to be performed while a transaction is being processed in a [Transact](/docs/sessionkit/transact) call.
 These plugins can be developed either for a specific applications needs or built generically and released publicly as packages any application can use.

 ## Usage